 - 2. Select the HTTP Push option (radio button). - 3.
 Type in the unique identifier for this output stream in the Output Name. - 4.
 Select an Input Adaptive Group to be made available on this output from the adjacent drop-down list.
 To create an Adaptive Group, see Adaptive Groups. - 5.
 Select the Show in Matrix check box to display this stream in the Matrix (see Using the Matrix).
 Default: not selected. - 6.
 Enter the Output Parameters (see Output Stream Parameters Table). - 7.
-Click OK.

-Parameter Description

-Output Parameters
+If your destination server requires authorization credentials to connect, select the Authorization checkbox (see Output Stream Parameter Table below). - 8.
+If you want to specify Billing Codes to identify and differentiate traffic on a ZEC for billing purposes, select this checkbox (see Output Stream Parameter Table below). - Click OK.The new HTTP Push Output with its settings is created and now appears on the screen.

-Encapsulation Options HLS Encapsulation - the output stream, which includes all the streams in the selected Adaptive group, will be encapsulated in HTTP Live Streaming format.
+Parameter Description Output Parameters Encapsulation Options HLS Encapsulation - the output stream, which includes all the streams in the selected Adaptive group, will be encapsulated in HTTP Live Streaming format.
 Dash Encapsulation - the output stream, which includes all the streams in the selected Adaptive group, will be encapsulated in MPEG DASH format.

-Depending on the selection in the Segment Path field below, this field should include the following: • Full path - <base url=""/> / <path>/<file></file></path> Target URL • Path in parameters - in this option the path would be constructed as follows: <base url=""/> • Flat path - in this option the path would be constructed as follows: <base url=""/> / <path><file></file></path> Depending on the selection in the Segment Path field below, this field should include the following: Full path - ?<aditional also="" be="" may="" params="" with<br="">path and file&gt;</aditional> Path in parameters -?<aditional also<br="" be="" may="" params="">with path and file&gt;</aditional> Additional URL parameters Flat path - ?<aditional also="" be="" may="" params="" with<br="">path and file&gt;.
-Any "/" in path should be replaced with ""</aditional> URL parameters support macros as follows: %PATH% - file path as it appears in the playlist %FILE% - file name Delete outdated stream fragments on server Select this checkbox to delete any outdated stream fragments from the server.
+Depending on the selection in the Segment Path field below, this field should include the following: Target URL Full path - <base url=""/>/<path>/<file></file></path> Path in parameters - in this option the path would be constructed as follows: <base url=""/> Flat path - in this option the path would be constructed as follows: <base url=""/>/<path><file></file></path> Depending on the selection in the Segment Path field below, this field should include the following: Full path - ?<additional also="" and="" be="" file="" may="" params="" path="" with=""></additional> Path in parameters -?<additional also<="" be="" li="" may="" params=""> </additional> Additional URL parameters with path and file> Flat path - ?<additional also="" and="" be="" file="" may="" params="" path="" with="">.
+Any "/" in path should be replaced with ""</additional> URL parameters support macros as follows: %PATH% - file path as it appears in the playlist %FILE% - file name Delete outdated stream fragments on server Select this checkbox to delete any outdated stream fragments from the server.
 Upload DVR playlist Select this checkbox if you are streaming a recorded/VOD stream and you want to upload a DVR playlist in addition to the live playlist.
-Select one of the following path segmentation types: Segment Path Full path - in this option the path would be constructed as follows: <base url=""/>/<path>/<file>?<aditional may<br="" params="">be also with path and file&gt;</aditional></file></path> Path in parameters - in this option the path would be constructed as follows: <base url=""/>?<aditional also<br="" be="" may="" params="">with path and file&gt;</aditional> Flat path - in this option the path would be constructed as follows: <base url=""/>/<path><file>?<aditional li="" may<="" params=""> </aditional></file></path> . be also with path and file&gt;.
-Any "/" in path should be replaced with ""

-Ignore TLS certificate errors Select this option when streaming to a trusted server that does not have a valid certificate.
+Select one of the following path segmentation types: Segment Path Full path - in this option the path would be constructed as follows: Ignore TLS certificate errors Select this option when streaming to a trusted server that does not have a valid certificate.
 When this option is selected, ZEC will ignore the TLS certificate errors and transmit the stream to its destination.
 Authorization Select this checkbox if your destination server requires authorization credentials to connect.
-Method Select one of the following authorization methods: Basic authorization Digest authorization OAuth2 authorization Username Type the username Password Type the password
+Method Select one of the following authorization methods: Basic authorization Digest authorization OAuth2 authorization Username Type the username Password Type the password Billing Codes Billing codes are used to identify and differentiate traffic on a ZEC for billing purposes.
+When a billing code is added to a Source or Target, ZEC can track the traffic on that ZEC input or output separately from other inputs and outputs on the same ZEC.
+Billing codes are created by ZEC personnel on the ZEC Customer Portal for a particular organization.
+Billing Code Enter the billing code that corresponds to this stream.
+The relevant billing can be obtained from the organization that received the billing code from Zixi.
+Billing password Enter the password that corresponds to this billing code.